uw-dims/dims-finalreport/docs/source/challenges.rst

 on the two hypervisors.
 (Both hypervisors, by the way, were different and ran on two different operating systems.)

-On multiple occassions, hardware had to be moved from one location to another (which meant changing IP addresses on both bare-metal hosts and virtual machines, changing routes, and changing VPNs.)
+On multiple occasions, hardware had to be moved from one location to another (which meant changing IP addresses on both bare-metal hosts and virtual machines, changing routes, and changing VPNs.)
 The last time hardware was moved, this time to consolidate it all